-The first thing that strikes you about the site is the minimalism of Canopy, there’s so much less on the screen than Amazon.
-And the products are the focus rather than lots of text and prices.
-It tells you they’re not worried about being comprehensive with the information, but want to make the products they are suggesting the star of the show.
+The first thing that strikes you about the site is the minimalism of Canopy: there’s so much less on the screen than Amazon.
+The products images are the focus rather than lots of text and prices.
+The only text is a light grey title, which is much more subtle than the blue links on Amazon.

-The use of colour is much more subtle on Canopy.
-No competing oranges and blues here.
-It’s about selling one over another, it’s about curation, so every product is the star and given equal treatment.
-Greys and whites mean that the product itself is where the focus lies.
+The use of colour is much more subtle on Canopy, no competing oranges, greens and blues here.
+Again, using greys and whites mean that the product itself is where the focus lies.
 The only splash of colour comes from the green price label, which makes it a very clearly defined call to action.

 The price itself suggests curation too.
 Rather than offering a prevalence of options like Amazon (their price, used & new price, Kindle price etc) there is just one.
 It’s not trying to compete for the lowest rate.
 They’ve also rounded the price to the nearest dollar, which helps it feel more human-friendly, as people tend to find rounded prices more trustworthy.

-This is perhaps the epitome of curation over masses of results, after all if it’s curated you shouldn’t be facing too many options.
-Where Amazon hits you with a ton of filters running down the left side, and covering many different ways to get those search results down, Canopy has just one.
-They’ve got five mutually exclusive options on that single filter so there’s no complex permutations allowed.
+Where Amazon hits you with a ton of filters running down the left side, and covering many different ways to reduce those search results down, Canopy has just one filter.
+They’ve got five mutually exclusive options on that single selector so there are no complex permutations allowed.

-Canopy represents how curation can be suggested throughout the website design.
-However, by following the logic of curation we can end up at a paradox too, as brilliantly summed up in a tweet by Benedict Evans (and then expanded upon in this great blog post):
+The danger in growing curation is that we can end up at a paradox, as summed up in a tweet by Benedict Evans (and then expanded upon in this great blog post):

 All curation grows until it requires search.
 All search grows until it requires curation.

-So curation works best when it is small and even Canopy already has a search function.
-It will be interesting to see if, as the number of products on there grows, they feel the need to add more details or filters to the results screen.
-Will anyone end up curating Canopy too?
+Curation works best when it is at a small scale but after a certain point it becomes too unwieldy to equally present all your products.
+Even Canopy already has a search function and it will be interesting to see if, as the number of products on there grows, they feel the need to add more details or filters to the results screen.